zestia/ember-select-box/README.md

 - No configuration options ✔︎
 - Very few issues over many years of Ember! ✔︎
 - Customisable filtering built in ✔︎
-- Agnostic towards dropdown positioning ✔︎

 ## Notes

+This addon...

-- This addon intentionally does not come with any styles.
+- Intentionally does not come with any styles
+- Does not concern itself with dropdown positioning

 ## Example